 The previous exercise involved setting up and solving a linear system where F is a vector whose entries are $e^{3x}$ evaluated at the collocation points $x_j$ , and U represents the approximation to the solution u at those points.
-However, whenever the ODE is nonlinear, the discretization becomes a nonlinear system of equations that must be solved using Newton's method.
+However, whenever the ODE is nonlinear, the discretization becomes a nonlinear system of equations that must be solved in some other way, such as with Newton's method (or its cousins).
+Here we will use scipy.optimize.root.
 The next exercise contains a BVP whose ODE is nonlinear, with the additional complexity that the domain of the problem is not [-1, 1].